AlexDavis47/RasterSong/docs/readme.md

 - **lookback** = how many _past_ samples the node needs to compute current outputs
 - **latency** = the delay (in samples) introduced by the node

+To the user, most effects will be expressed in terms of frames or milliseconds, but these units will be converted internally for the system to work with.
+We can use the carrier metadata to dynamically convert between them.

 ### Why Frame-Top, Sample-Inside (Hybrid)

 The UI and scrubbing are inherently **frame-based** — you need whole frames to display.